 The guides were incredibly friendly, knowledgeable, and even set up a mid-safari sundowner on the evening game drive, where we could relax with a beer and some snacks, watching a rhino mother with a young just off in the distance- truly magical.
 We were able to see a huge range of animals, including juvenile cheetahs, giraffes, wildebeest, elephants, lions, kudu, eland, water buffalo, and more.

 In addition, there is a reptile centre on-site with a huge range of snakes and lizards that can be visited.
 To me, Garden Route Game Lodge really provided the iconic South African safari experience, and I can’t wait to go back again!

 Read more – The Accidental Australian

 Kwa Maritane in the Pilanesburg Game Reserve

 I have been visiting Kwa Maritane for over 30 years and it is my go-to game lodge when I am in South Africa.
 Although in 2009 Kwa Maritane suffered a devastating fire that destroyed large parts of the resort it has since been rebuilt and remains a wonderful place to relax and unwind.

 Kwa Maritane is situated in the Pilanesburg Game Reserve which is located approximately 170 kms northwest of Johannesburg.
 The resort has fantastic facilities including a spa, pool, tennis court, restaurants and more but really the stars of the show live in the game reserve.

 With all 5 of the big five in residence taking a game drive from Kwa Maritane is always a thrilling experience.
 I have seen leopards, cheetahs, buffalo, lions, elephants and rhinos in the park as well as the numerous zebra, giraffe, wildebeest, hippo and buck.

 If you fancy a break from the animals why not pop next door to Sun City on the free shuttle?
-I highly recommend afternoon tea in the Lost Palace Hotel.
+I highly recommend afternoon tea at the Lost Palace Hotel.